-Some winemakers will crush whole clusters some winemakers will put it through a Destemmer and take the stems off.
+Some winemakers will crush whole clusters; some winemakers will put it through a Destemmer and take the stems off.
 There are different reasons for doing it both ways.
 So we have all different kinds of fermentation.
 All different kinds of ways that we get the juice to become wine.
 And to turn into the kind of product we want.
-But you can read more about here.

 Learn About Wine and Its Blending

 A lot of the wines that we drink are blended.
-The Bordeaux blend for example very famous wines from Bordeaux like Cabernet Sauvignon, Merlot and a couple of other red grapes.
+For example, the Bordeaux blend famous wines from Bordeaux like Cabernet Sauvignon, Merlot, and a couple of other red grapes.
 There are reasons for this.
 Some of them are traditional.
-Some of it because this grape adds color, this grape adds perfume, this grape adds body, this grape adds tannins.
+Because this grape adds color, this grape adds perfume, this grape adds body, and this grape adds tannins.
 There are all different reasons why we blend.
 There are all different kinds of blends that are very traditional.
-In Chateauneuf-du-pape in the southern Rhone, for example, they are allowed to blend up to 13 different grapes in their wine.
-Not everybody uses all 13 of course.
-But you could if you wanted to eight of them are red, and five of them are white.
+In Chateauneuf-du-pape in the southern Rhone, they can blend up to 13 different grapes in their wine.
+Not everybody uses all 13, of course.
+But you could if you wanted to, eight of them are red, and five of them are white.
 You still wind up with red wine.
 So there are traditions for that.
 I have to mention Cviček in this concept also.
 Exceptional and traditional blended wine from Slovenia.

 So then you have the barrel.
 Barrels are made of flames.
-So when the barrels are with staves are bent the inside gets toasted.
+So when the barrels are with staves are bent, the inside gets toasted.
 The sugars in the wood caramelized.
 They add flavors to the wine like coffee, vanilla, cola coffee, chocolate flavors.
-That’s what the wine looks like in the barrel before it’s clarified and that’s that’s basically what wine is.
+That’s what the wine looks like in the barrel before it’s clarified, and that’s basically what wine is.